 In general, independent schools are known for high academic standards and low student-to-teacher ratios, well-rounded students and actively engaged parents.

-Differences between public, private and independent schools, as spelled out by the Florida Council of Independent Schools, include:
+Differences between public, private and independent schools, as spelled out by the Florida Council of Independent Schools (FCIS), include:

 The National Association of Independent Schools (NAIS) recommends asking these questions during your school search:

 - Do students feel challenged by their school?